Gifty Twum-Ampofo: Early life and education

-Gifty Twum-Ampofo was born on June 11, 1967, in Kukurantumi in the Eastern Region of Ghana.
+Gifty Twum-Ampofo was born on 11 June 1967 in Kukurantumi, in the Eastern Region of Ghana.
+She had her GCE O LEVEL in 1986 and GCE A LEVEL in 1989.

 She had her BSc. in Biology from the University of Cape Coast in 1997.
 She further had her MBA in Strategic Management in 2018.
 She also had her BSc from the University of Ghana.

 Career

 Ampofo was a Science tutor at Akosombo International School before becoming a Member of Parliament.
 She was also the Head of Science Department and Head of Examinations at the Volta River Authority.
 She is currently the Deputy Minister for Education in charge of Technical and Vocational Education Training.

 Politics

 In March 2016, she contested and won the NPP parliamentary primaries for the Abuakwa North Constituency in the Eastern Region of Ghana after the death of Joseph Boakye Danquah-Adu.
-She later won the Abuakwa North Constituency by-elections with 10,033 votes making 89.60% of the total votes cast whilst the Ghana Freedom Party parliamentary candidate Samuel Frimpong had 263 votes making 2.35% of the total votes cast and United People's Party parliamentary candidate Isaac Kwarteng had 901 votes making 8.05% of the total votes cast.
+She later won the Abuakwa North Constituency by-elections with 10,033 votes, making up 89.60% of the total votes cast, while the Ghana Freedom Party parliamentary candidate Samuel Frimpong had 263 votes making 2.35% of the total votes cast, and the United People's Party parliamentary candidate Isaac Kwarteng had 901 votes making 8.05% of the total votes cast.